anjaa7/Fourier-Series/README.md

 I hope this repository is helpful to you!
 Thank you for visiting!

-## Development Environment
-This Project is written in Spyder.

 Libraries used:
 * `import numpy as np`
 * `import sys`